AndrewHumphries/Bloccit/notes.md

   ## $ rails g controller welcome index about
   Created a welcome controller and two corresponding views (index & about)

   If you open up the welcome_controller, you're going to see two automatically created methods: index and about.
-These are methods that serve the purpose to invoke the view, so you have to name them after the corresponding view.
+These are methods that invoke the view, so you have to name them after the corresponding view.

   If you open up the views, you see placeholders: